 A Danusia candy bar?
-Along with 'Kasztanki', 'Michałki', and 'Malaga' it is a common component of a popular mix of sweets.
-Everyone in Poland knows these candies are produced by the Wawel confectionary, but not everyone knows their history.
+Along with Kasztanki, Michałki, and Malaga, it's part of a popular mix of sweets.
+Everyone in Poland knows that these candies are produced by the Wawel confectionary, but not everyone knows their history.

-The Malaga bar, with its semi-liquid filing, which has nothing to do with sweet wine or with Spain, has been produced since the end of the 1960s.
-And the cocoa filling and crispy wafers of 'Kasztanki' will be familiar to adults born in the 1970s.
+The Malaga bar, with its semi-liquid filling, has nothing to do with sweet wine or with Spain.
+This treat has been produced since the end of the 1960s.
+The Kasztanki, with its cocoa filling and crispy wafers, on the other hand, will be more familiar to Poles born in the 1970s.

 You Want Candy, Go to Gierek

 Michałek chocolates have been at the centre of many disputes, including court cases.
-Although there are a number of similar products with the same name, the original michałek chocolates have roots in Silesia – where they were created in the 1920s in the Hanka factory.
+Although there are a number of similar products with the same name, the original Michałek chocolates have roots in Silesia – where they were created in the 1920s at the Hanka factory.
 Michałek chocolates from this manufacturer are still available today.

 Looking for a culinary gift?
 Maybe kabanos or vodka?
 Or perhaps this famous treat from Wedel – a hand-decorated wafer cake with hazelnut cream and chocolate.
 The history of these small cakes dates back to the 1930s, when Wedel (famous for the production of chocolates, candy, halvah, biscuits, wafers and pralines) was already distributing them not only across Poland, but also internationally.
 Still decorated by hand today, they continue to enjoy unflagging popularity and are exported to dozens of countries.
 They're even available with customised messages for holidays and celebrations.